Brewers vs. Guardians Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Jose Ramirez, Christian Yelich and others in the Cleveland Guardians-Milwaukee Brewers matchup at Progressive Field on Saturday at 4:10 PM ET.
+Player prop betting options for Jose Ramirez, Christian Yelich and others are available in the Cleveland Guardians-Milwaukee Brewers matchup at Progressive Field on Sunday, starting at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!